sthiede/Comparative_Genomics/day1_afternoon/README.md

 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day1_afternoon/README.md)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

 One of the downstream uses of read mapping is finding differences between our sequence data against a reference.
 This step is achieved by carrying out variants calling using any of the variant callers(samtools, gatk, freebayes etc).
-Each variant callers use different statistical framework to discover SNP and other types of mutations.
+Each variant caller uses a different statistical framework to discover SNPs and other types of mutations.
 For those of you who are interested in finding out more about the statistics involved, please refer to [this]() samtools paper, one of most commonly used variant callers.

 This GATK best practices [guide](https://www.broadinstitute.org/gatk/guide/best-practices.php) will provide more details about various steps that you can incorporate in your analysis.